StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 }
 ```

+---

 ### flex-grow

+The `flex-grow` property specifies how much a flex item will grow relative to the rest of the flex items.

 ![alt](figures/flex-grow.svg)

-This defines the ability for a flex item to grow if necessary.
-It accepts a unitless value that serves as a proportion.
-It dictates what amount of the available space inside the flex container the item should take up.
+It accepts a **unitless value** that serves as a **proportion**.
+It dictates the **relative amount** of the available space inside the flex container the item should take up.

 If all items have `flex-grow` set to 1, the remaining space in the container will be distributed equally to all children.
 If one of the children has a value of 2, the remaining space would take up twice as much space as the others (or it will try to, at least).